 These are collective steps, where we need to work together and enhance the work we're doing as individual organisations and communities.
 None of these steps can be delivered in isolation and each will have an impact on the others.
 For example, better digital infrastructure will help with providing better care for those who need it; improved public transport will encourage tourism.

-The PSB is working collaboratively to ensure we make the most of these links and opportunities and challenge ourselves, and others, when things get in the way of doing what we've agreed we will.
+The PSB is working collaboratively to ensure we make the most of these links and opportunities and challenge ourselves, and others, these links and opportunities and challenge ourselves, and others, when things get in the way of doing what we've agreed we will.

-Each of the 12 Steps is being led by a PSB partner, whose responsibility is to ensure that work is progressing as planned, and that results are being delivered.
+Each of the 12 Steps is being led by a PSB partner, whose oresponsibility is to ensure that work is progressing as planned, and that results are being delivered.